tommykenton/tommykenton/README.md

 - **Frontend:** Next.js, React, TypeScript, JavaScript, HTML5, CSS3, Tailwind CSS, Sass
 - **Backend:** Node.js, Express, RESTful APIs, GraphQL, PostgreSQL
-- **Tools & Platforms:** Git, GitHub, Vercel, Netlify, Firebase, Supabase
+- **Tools & Platforms:** Git, GitHub, Vercel, Netlify, Firebase, Supabase, Open AI
 - **Other:** Webpack, Styled-Components, Serverless Functions, Tauri, Electron

 ## Projects
 Here are some of the projects I've worked on:

 **[kentoncreators.com](https://kentoncreators.com)**
-Kenton Creators lets you build a fully customized Discord server in seconds.
-Tailor every detail to fit your unique theme, creating the perfect online community with ease and limitless customization options.
+Kenton Creators lets you build a fully customized Discord server in seconds using AI.
+Customize every detail to match your unique theme and create the perfect online community effortlessly.
+Simply provide your prompt, connect your Discord account, and once you’ve finished editing and refining, your server is ready to go and automatically added to your account.

 **[tommykenton.com](https://tommykenton.com)**
 My portfolio showcases a beautifully designed space that highlights my expertise in web design and UI.
 With a clean, modern layout, it reflects my passion for creating visually appealing, user-friendly interfaces.